All Episodes

 For all the details, for the technical things, for admin, for resource allocation, all of these are actually distributed to local authorities.

-So by local means that you have a provincial level, you have a municipal level, and then you have a county level and below the county level you have a township level so on and so forth so down to the county level there are nearly 3,000
+So by local means that you have a provincial level, you'll have a municipal level, and then you'll have a county level.

-of them so they are going to figure out details so the central authority is going to tell them you you work for GDP growth but how to facilitate how to fulfill that goal the central authorities would say that either you do it or you lost your position so you find your way out.
+So the central authority is going to tell them, you work for GDP growth, but how to facilitate, how to fulfill that goal, the central authorities would say that either you do it or you lost your position.

 So the central authorities would not care about the details.

-So that's one example is growth.
+So that's one example is the growth.

 Another example is the physical stimulus.